🇦🇲 Armenia · CBA · Payment Systems Law

 Tech hub growth: Yerevan's Dalma Garden tech hub and the broader IT sector have experienced exceptional growth since 2022.
 Armenia's software export revenue grew significantly, and several major crypto exchanges and fintech companies established Armenian entities.
 The CBA has responded by developing clearer guidance for payment system operators including those handling digital assets.

-Armenia CBA VASP License — Key Requirements
+Armenia CBA VASP Licence — Key Requirements

 Entity